Google Fi Cell Phone Plans Review 2021

 Flexible data

 Google Fi is all about flexibility, so your plan can be a month-to-month unlimited plan when you need it and a pay-per-gig plan when you don’t.
-To get the most out of the service, here’s three main components you’ll want to understand.
+To get the most out of the service, here’s the three main things to know:

-Let’s say you ended up using 2 GB of data in a month.
-This is what your bill would look like:
+So, if you ended up using 2 GB of data in a month, this is what your bill would look like:

-Of course, you may not use the full 2 GB of data, in which case your total will be less.
-You only pay for what you use, which makes a lot of sense if you are a low-data user.
+If you only ended up using around 1 GB of data in a month, your monthly total would cost be $30 for your service.
+You only pay for what you use, which can make a lot of sense if you are a low-data user.

 Google Fi International coverage